+http://cmscbe.com

-http://cmscbe.com/wp-content/uploads/2020/01/Distinctiveness.pdf society: B.Sc.
-Food Science Nutrition, B.Sc.
-Psychology, M.Phil Ph.D in Malayalam, Hindi Tamil • To organize an international tour cum workshop at NASA for faculty and students • To introduce new value addition programmes on Cyber Security Digital Forensics and cloud computing • To organize international conference/seminar/symposium • To organize national level seminars in languages and other disciplines .
-To develop the creativity of the student by conducting more literary and cultural competitions • To introduce basic courses in Sanskrit and German • To establish cultural collaboration with Natyanjali and Kalakshetra • To provide soft skill training • To organize commerce and IT forums, seminars, inter department Quiz programmes and personality development programmes • To conduct bridge courses and orientation programmes • To conduct orientation, guidance and coaching classes for competitive exams • To build MoU with laboratories • To encourage faculty and students to publish papers in all formats • To conduct internal exams online for all subjects • To prepare Question Bank with MCQs and descriptive questions at application, understanding and critical thinking level • To purchase New equipment, books and journals to enhance the infrastructure facilities
+• To introduce new academic programs to cater the needs of the society: B.Sc.
+Digital and Cyber Forensics, B.Sc.
+Machine Learning Artificial Intelligence, and B.Sc.
+Criminology • To organize an international tour cum workshop at NASA for faculty and students • To conduct programmes under star college scheme by DBT for Faculty, Students, Nonteaching, Other institution faculty and students. • To conduct a seminar on Intellectual Property Rights to enlighten the research scholars and faculty on the rights of their intellectual property. • To conduct an Awareness programme on Entrepreneurial aspects. • To conduct an Awareness programme on the opportunities for Entrepreneurship by women. • To partner with MHRD for "Study in India" programme • To organize international conference/seminar/symposium • To organize national level seminars in various disciplines • To develop the creativity of the student by conducting more literary and cultural competitions • To establish cultural collaboration with Natyanjali and Kalakshetra • To provide soft skill training • To organize commerce and IT forums, seminars, inter department Quiz programmes and personality development programmes • To conduct bridge courses and orientation programmes • To conduct guidance and coaching classes for competitive exams • To build MoU with laboratories • To encourage faculty and scholars to publish papers in all formats • To purchase New equipments, books and journals to enhance the infrastructure facilities